Proudly supporting the

 Sitting positions to avoid to reduce pain

 Sitting crossed legged increases pressure on the pelvis, causing it to tilt.
 This imbalance can result in back pain and muscle strain.
-Sitting with one leg crossed is equally as bad because it places extreme pressure on other parts of the body like knees.
-When an elderly person sits with their legs crossed it also reduces the rate of blood and oxygen circulation throughout the body.
+Sitting with one leg crossed is equally problematic because it places extreme pressure on other parts of the body like the knees.
+When an elderly person sits with their legs crossed it can also reduce the rate of blood and oxygen circulation throughout the body.

-Head tilting is particularly common when sitting, this is because we’re likely to be scrolling on our phone, reading a newspaper or tucking into something tasty.
-When the head is tilted forward it shifts the centre of gravity, this results in the neck muscles working harder to support the weight of our head, leading to upper back strain and in some cases, causing nauseating headaches.
+Head tilting is particularly common when sitting.
+This is because we’re likely to be scrolling on our phone, reading a newspaper or tucking into something tasty.
+When the head is tilted forward, it shifts the centre of gravity.
+This results in the neck muscles working harder to support the weight of our head, leading to upper back strain and in some cases, causing headaches.

 Many people find it comfortable to lean to one side, this is because it feels natural to be supported by a part of a chair or a cushion in a rested position.
-Leaning to one side creates positioning imbalances and the misalignment of the back bones and muscles can cause severe pain to occur in a very short amount of time.
+Leaning to one side creates positioning imbalances and the misalignment of the back bones and muscles can cause pain.

-Slouching is most common when individuals are seated for long periods of time, which can disrupt the natural curvature of the spine.
-Frequent slouching can cause what is referred to as a ‘C’ spine.
+Slouching is most common when we’re seated for long periods of time, which can disrupt the natural curvature of the spine.
+Frequent slouching can cause what is sometimes referred to as a ‘C’ spine.
 This increases pressure on the vertebrae, accelerating wear and tear and creating heightened pain and stiffness.

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Man_Sleeping .png